 Any American preadolescent with a computer could easily uncover the mystery of my “true name” in a few seconds, simply by googling “Justin Raimondo” and clicking on one of the first choices, my Wikipedia entry—but not the geniuses over at FBI “counterterrorism” headquarters.
 With a budget of trillions and a staff of many thousands, our Keystone Kops are stumped.

 As I read this nonsense, a cold chill crept down my spine—and suddenly I felt very unsafe.
-Not because these idiots are wasting their time watching the likes of me, but because these guys are clueless incompetents, who couldn’t investigate their way out of a paper bag.
+Not because these idiots are wasting their time watching the likes of me.
+These guys are clueless incompetents, who couldn’t investigate their way out of a paper bag.
 And they’re supposed to be “protecting” us against the Bad Guys—terrorists who are indeed out to kill us.

 The pretext for the FBI’s surveillance of Antiwar.com was the publication of a “watch list” on our site—a document apparently issued by the FBI to a number of financial institutions, instructing them to report any transactions engaged in by those on the list.
 Several of these institutions, including at least two European banks, posted these lists on the web: Antiwar.com simply reposted them on our own site.
 In short, this “secret” list was no secret at all, thanks to the FBI’s incompetence.
 We were being investigated for reporting publicly available information.